A Basic Logger

 -

-Sometime we want to group or tag log messages.
+Sometimes we want to group or tag log messages.
 Common queries would be “All networking messages”, “what did the Event Manager do?”, and so on.
+This is where channels come in.

 logback and serilog are widely known and used.
 Chances are, the programming language of your choice